Canon set on a return to premium compact market dominance with G1 X Mark II

 Wi-Fi and NFC is incorporated into the camera, while the Canon Window app has been upgraded to include remote shooting for the first time.

-The Canon G1X Mark II price will be available in Australia from May 2014.
+The Canon G1X Mark II price will be £799 and it will be available from May 2014.